 Today I’m going to deal with a common question, “Do I have toxic mold poisoning?”
 Another common question that is similar is “Is mold really that serious, isn’t mold everywhere?”
 I will try and answer both of these questions.
 Most people are aware of mold because we see it every day.

-There are literally thousands of species of mold, however, not every species produces toxic compounds.
-However, water damage is becoming more and more common, which is leading to more mold and mycotoxin production in homes, offices, and schools.
-However, even if the mold isn’t producing toxins you might be reacting to the spores themselves.
+There are literally thousands of mold species, however, not every species produces toxic compounds.
+However, water damage is becoming more and more common, which is leading to more mold exposure and mycotoxin production in homes, offices, and schools.
+However, even if the mold growth isn’t producing toxins you might be reacting to the spores themselves.

 Let’s briefly talk about the two items you might be reacting to, what symptoms you might expect, and how to test to see if this is what is causing your problems.

 The most serious problems caused by mold are caused by small molecules call mycotoxins, which are produced by mold when they feel threatened.
 Think of this like the ink an octopus produces or when a skunk sprays someone.
 For some mycotoxins, low levels are not problematic for most individuals.

 These mycotoxins (Ochratoxin, Aflatoxin, Mycophenolic acid) are found in low amounts in food.
 However, other mycotoxins such as the Trichothecenes are toxic in much smaller quantities, but only in water-damaged buildings, and they are much more toxic.
 Trichothecenes are produced by Stachybotrys, otherwise known as black mold(1).